 We, the US expat missionaries and humanitarian workers, don’t make the wages of the executive expat, aren’t offered the expensive advice of well-heeled international law firms and sometimes don’t even have another colleague who can help us fill out an expense report let alone a foreign tax form.

 So, send me your advice, suggest your favorite websites, tell me your favorite tricks for saving money or recycling used items and learn from my mistakes and a few of my successes.

 I’ve seen too many friends and colleagues leave their service behind because they came to the field with a ton of debt, didn’t pay their taxes, didn’t know how to save money for and on college or simply decided to live so inexpensively on the field that in time they could no longer afford to stay.
-This is a passion project for me that I’ll be working on it on top of my own ministry abroad because I want to serve you so that you can serve others.
+This is a passion project for me.
+I’ll be working on it on top of my own ministry abroad because I want to serve you so that you can serve others.